waterloobae/CrowdmarkDashboard/README.md

 Install this package
 `composer require waterloobae/crowdmarkdashboard`

-Make sure that your server environment variable for Crowdmark API is available.
+Make sure that your server environment variable for Crowdmark API is available for better security.

 In Linux (.bashrc, .bash_profile, or CI/CD settings):
 `export CROWDMARK_API_KEY="your-secret-key"`